boots-edu/textbook/source/original/week7.md

 <span style="color:#D4D4D4">\}</span>

 * What about now?
-  * It’s clear what the class represents
+  * It's clear what the class represents
-  * It’s clear what toString does
+  * It's clear what toString does
-  * It’s clear what add does
+  * It's clear what add does
-  * It’s clear what this is for\.
+  * It's clear what this is for\.

 __Topic: General Code Quality__

 Programmers should always try to create efficient\, readable\, and maintainable code\.
-It’s not that hard to do it right\.
+It's not that hard to do it right\.

 ![](../../images/CISC181-Week%2074.jpg)